Propensity weighting plus adjustment in proportional hazards model is not doubly robust: Notation and preliminaries

 \subsection{Terms and concepts}

-\paragraph{Confounding} When fitting an model for the outcome only, to estimate the causal effect of interest, one must, in general, correctly specify the relationships between the outcome and a sufficient set of confounders and the exposure to control confounding and obtain a consistent estimator; please see \citet{witte2019covariate} for more detail on what a constitutes a sufficient adjustment set.
-If $\boldsymbol{Z}$ is sufficient for confounding control, then we have that
+\paragraph{Confounding} When fitting an model for the outcome only, to estimate the causal effect of interest, one must, in general, correctly specify the relationships between the outcome and a sufficient set of confounders and the exposure to control confounding and obtain a consistent estimator; please see \citet{witte2019covariate} for more details on what constitutes a sufficient adjustment set.
+The covariates $\boldsymbol{Z}$ being sufficient for confounding control means